MicrosoftDocs/well-architected/well-architected/service-guides/application-insights.md

 > [!div class="checklist"]
 >
-> * **Integrate your application monitoring team members' specializations into a robust set of practices to instrument and monitor your workload.** Chose an instrumentation method (i.e., autoinstrumentation or manual instrumentation) that is best for your situation based on your business needs and [Supported environments, languages, and resource providers](/azure/azure-monitor/app/codeless-overview#supported-environments-languages-and-resource-providers).
+> - **Integrate your application monitoring team members' specializations into a robust set of practices to instrument and monitor your workload.** Chose an instrumentation method (i.e., autoinstrumentation or manual instrumentation) that is best for your situation based on your business needs and [Supported environments, languages, and resource providers](/azure/azure-monitor/app/codeless-overview#supported-environments-languages-and-resource-providers).
 >
-> * **Ensure optimal performance of your application monitoring solution by keeping Application Insights instrumentation up-to-date.** Follow our [SDK update guidance](/azure/azure-monitor/app/sdk-support-guidance#sdk-update-guidance) and update Application Insights SDKs (Classic API) at least once a year.
+> - **Ensure optimal performance of your application monitoring solution by keeping Application Insights instrumentation up to date.** Follow our [SDK update guidance](/azure/azure-monitor/app/sdk-support-guidance#sdk-update-guidance) and update Application Insights SDKs (Classic API) at least once a year.
 It's recommended to follow similar practices for the [Azure Monitor OpenTelemetry Distro](/azure/azure-monitor/app/opentelemetry-enable).
 Using the latest SDK or Distro versions [ensures access to support services](/azure/azure-monitor/app/sdk-support-guidance) and provides the latest functionality with bug fixes.
 >
-> * **Formalize ideation and planning processes.** Use [work item ingetration](/azure/azure-monitor/app/release-and-work-item-insights?tabs=work-item-integration) to easily create work items in GitHub or Azure DevOps that have relevant Application Insights data embedded in them.
+> - **Formalize ideation and planning processes.** Use [work item ingetration](/azure/azure-monitor/app/release-and-work-item-insights?tabs=work-item-integration) to easily create work items in GitHub or Azure DevOps that have relevant Application Insights data embedded in them.
 >
-> * **Configure Application Insights to monitor the availability and responsiveness of your web application.** Use built-in features like [queries](/azure/azure-monitor/logs/queries) and [dashboards](/azure/azure-monitor/app/overview-dashboard#create-a-new-dashboard) based on your specific business needs.
+> - **Configure Application Insights to monitor the availability and responsiveness of your web application.** Use built-in features like [queries](/azure/azure-monitor/logs/queries) and [dashboards](/azure/azure-monitor/app/overview-dashboard#create-a-new-dashboard) based on your specific business needs.
 After you've deployed your application, set up recurring tests to monitor availability and responsiveness.
 >
-> * **Develop an effective emergency operations practice.** Use [alerts](/azure/azure-monitor/alerts/alerts-overview) and [workbooks](/azure/azure-monitor/visualize/workbooks-overview) to identify and respond to incidents.
+> - **Develop an effective emergency operations practice.** Use [alerts](/azure/azure-monitor/alerts/alerts-overview) and [workbooks](/azure/azure-monitor/visualize/workbooks-overview) to identify and respond to incidents.
 Clearly define human responsiblities.
 For example, if your workload fails, determine who reboots the application.
 >
-> * **Clearly define your workload's safe deployment practices.** Use [Release Annotations](/azure/azure-monitor/app/release-and-work-item-insights?tabs=release-annotations) as part of your failure mitigation strategies to keep track of your deployments and other events.
+> - **Clearly define your workload's safe deployment practices.** Use [Release Annotations](/azure/azure-monitor/app/release-and-work-item-insights?tabs=release-annotations) as part of your failure mitigation strategies to keep track of your deployments and other events.

-### Recommendations for Operational Excellence
+#### Recommendations

 | Recommendation | Benefit |
 |----------------|---------|